 - feelings of spiritual inadequacy

 In particular, this is likely to be highly damaging for those who came to the group with pre-existing acute trauma or complex attachment related trauma.
 For those with a mild to moderate learning disability who take the teachings very literally, following these teachings could lead to a severe anxiety and obsessive compulsive disorder and trauma bonding.
 I would argue that longstanding members of the NKT who came to the group with mental health difficulties or learning disabilities could lack capacity to be able to make decisions regarding their own welfare.
+Despite this, involvement with this group can feel good in the short term, due to the sense of belonging, ‘love-bombing’ and flattery, trance states, group narcissism, and the short term benefits of spiritual bypassing in avoiding emotional pain.

 The difficulties involved in leaving and recovering from the experience of being involved with this organisation could be extensive.
 These could include symptoms of: